Site Recovery Manager FAQ

 There are two scenarios to consider:

-Uni-directional protection: Site Recovery Manager is configured only to fail over virtual machines from site A to the site B. In this case, licenses are required only for the protected virtual machines at protected site A. With “per processor” licensing, each processor on hosts that are running protected virtual machines requires Site Recovery Manager licensing.
+Uni-directional protection: Site Recovery Manager is configured only to fail over virtual machines from site A to site B. In this case, licenses are required only for the protected virtual machines at protected site A.

 After failover, what are the license requirements for failback?

-To failback from site B to site A (after failover from site A to site B), Site Recovery Manager licenses are required for the “re-protected” virtual machines at Site B. The “per virtual machine” licenses originally used at site A can be used at site B for this purpose, as long as the licenses are no longer in use at site A. If Site Recovery Manager is being licensed “per processor” through the vCloud Suite Enterprise at site A and virtual machines are failed over to a site B that originally licensed with vSphere only, the vCloud Suite licenses can be transferred to site B in order to “re-protect” and failback the virtual machines.
+To fail back from site B to site A (after failover from site A to site B), Site Recovery Manager licenses are required for the “re-protected” virtual machines at Site B. The “per virtual machine” licenses originally used at site A can be used at site B for this purpose, as long as the licenses are no longer in use at site A.

 When using the shared recovery sites feature, are extra licenses needed at the shared recovery site?